jameyquinn/jameyquinn.github.io/README.md

   4. how do we decide things as a team?
   5. where might I contribute from T-zero?

+**Lifting**: We nurture individuals for the long term to fit on many teams and, often, for leadership.
+We want to have everyone who is willing try leading.
+This means organizing teammates, championing ideas, mentoring their colleagues, and making decisions that go beyond your comfort zone.

-**Shift**: People will be shifted around.
+**Shifting**: People will be shifted around.
 Even ancient nerds don't have very many expert skills.
 Teams always have more skill needs than skills available.
 We look for people who are willing to explore, change, and develop expertise.
 To do this, our teams are expected to rotate skills.
 Sometimes the junior dev. will be asked to lead for a week or sprint.
 Sometimes the data scientist will try product ownership.
 The point is that when we understand each other's roles better, we interact better, we build better, we figure ourselves out.

-**Gift**: People will be gifted to other companies - sometimes their own new one.
+**Gifting**: People will be gifted to other companies - sometimes their own new one.
 Nobody fits perfectly on all teams.
-There is a great team that will be completed with that person.
+There is a great team that will be better with that person.
 As peers and leaders, we commit to help others find and play the sport that's their speciality.
 This means saying goodbye.
 It's always possible to do so kindly.
-We won't always succeed, but that's our goal --> cohesive teams made of thriving individuals.

 ---
 # Sources